27 Mar 2025

 Gemma applied for money for her mixed Netball team to allow them to buy vital equipment and kit.
 Gemma was able to get sessions for their male membership up and running, enabling them to play, lead, coach and umpire - skills that they wouldnt have been able to develop without equipment and kit.
 This bursary has allowed them to grow as a club in the new and exciting area of mixed gender Netball.
 As a result of the bursary, the club are recruiting more members to every session across a wide variety of ages.

-Bursary scheme has three submission windows throughout the year We had a new round of applications in February window, and we look forward to sharing more successful recipient stories with you soon.
+The Yorkshire Netball Bursary scheme has three submission windows throughout the year.
+We had a new round of applications in February window, and we look forward to sharing more successful recipient stories with you soon.